acucciniello/acucciniello.com/_posts/2017-07-06-How-I-Raised-My-Income-by-75%-by-Taking-a-Year-Off.md

 ## Introduction

 Hello All!
-I am going to decsribe my journey over my job searching process the past year and a half for those that are struggling in the job search themselves.
+I am going to describe my journey over my job searching process the past year and a half for those that are struggling in the job search themselves.
 Never lose hope!
 Something better is always on the horizon.
-So let's begin at the begining of my journey in late 2015.
+So let's begin at the beginning of my journey in late 2015.

 ## Journey